Septias/bachelor-thesis/overview.typ

     p & ::= l | p.l \
   $
 ]
-Both let-statemnts and records allow for _inhert statements_ to be placed between ordinary field declarations.
-Inherit statements take a known label for a value and _reintroduce_ the label as "label = value;" to the record or let.
+Both let-statements and records allow for _inhert statements_ to be placed between ordinary field declarations.
+Inherit statements take a known label for a value and _reintroduce_ the label as "label = value;" to the record or let-statement.
 This feature is only syntactic sugar to make it easier to build records.
-Let statements can take a root path `(p)` which is prefixed to all following labels.
-This way a deep record can be refereced from which all labels are taken.
-For example, the term `inherit (world.objects.players) robert anders;` will add `robert = world.objects.players.robert; anders = world.objects.players.anders;` to the surrounding record or let expression.
+Let statements can take a root path `(p)` which is prefixed to all following lookups.
+This way a deep record can be refereced from which all values are taken.
+For example, the statement `inherit (world.objects.players) robert anders;` will add `robert = world.objects.players.robert; anders = world.objects.players.anders;` to the surrounding record or let expression.

 #colored_box(title: "Syntax: Pattern", color: blue)[
   $